WHEN ARE THE NEXT ELECTIONS?

 To be eligible to register to vote in the City of New York, you must:

 Although you can register any time during the year, your form must be delivered or mailed at least 25 days before the next election for it to be effective for that election.
-The deadline for in-person NYC registration is October 14, 2016.
+The deadline for in-person NYC registration for the NYS state and local primary elections is August 19, 2018.
+The deadline to register to vote in the general election is October 12th, 2018.
+Please visit the New York State Board of Elections page for further information.

-Applications are available for pick in the NYU Student Resource Center, Suite 210 of the Kimmel Center, 60 Washington Square South.
+Applications are available for pick in the NYU Center for Student Life, 7th Floor of the Kimmel Center, 60 Washington Square South.

 Absentee voting (a.k.a "mail-in voting" and "by-mail voting") is conducted by mail-in paper ballot prior to the day of an election.
 Some states allow any registered voter to vote by absentee ballot (i.e. "no excuse absentee voting").
 Other states require an excuse to vote by absentee ballot.
 Finally, some states require that absentee ballots be notarized or signed by a witness.
 In general, you can vote by absentee ballot if you will be able to vote in person on Election Day.
 If you're away at college, you can almost always vote by absentee ballot.